WorkBright Logo

 Read more about how to verify I-9 remotely and find the I-9 form download here.

-Form I-9: What Are Your Responsibilities as the Employer?
+Form I-9: What are your responsibilities as the employer?

 It’s not just the employee’s responsibility to complete Form I-9 or to provide the right information and documentation.
 As an employer, it’s vital that you dot your i’s and cross your t’s when it comes to your legal obligations.
 It is your responsibility to: